SmokinCaterpillar/pypet/doc/source/index.rst

 If you do not want to browse to your installation folder, you can also download the :download:`all_tests.py <../../pypet/tests/all_tests.py>` script.

-Running all tests can take up to 15 minutes.
+Running all tests can take up to 15 minutes and might temporarily take up to 8 GB of disk space.
 The test suite encompasses more than **300** tests (including the BRIAN based tests) and has a code coverage of more than **90%**!

 =====================